 Introductory Block – 80 clock hours

 Upon admission to the Teacher Education Program, candidates complete a 40 -80-clock hour field experience during the first semester of their junior year.
-The course and field experience provide candidates an opportunity to examine the curriculum, instruction, and organization of K-12 schools and the nature, needs, and development of the students.
+The course and field experience provides candidates an opportunity to examine the curriculum, instruction, and organization of K-12 schools and the nature, needs, and development of the students.
 The field experience provides observation through the completion of two shadow studies (Key Assessment #8) and through assignments related to students.
 Candidates also participate in daily routines such as taking attendance, leading students in a discussion, grading papers, preparing materials, teaching a mini-lesson, and other teaching tasks.
 Candidates must successfully complete both the coursework and field component in order to pass the course and enroll in Methods Block I or II.

 Methods Block -Practicum I—100-135 clock hours